ajwills72/critical-thinking/docs/ludmer-replicate.md

 - [Kizilrmak et al. (2016, Frontiers in Psychology)](https://www.frontiersin.org/articles/10.3389/fpsyg.2016.01693/full) - Table 4 shows something much like the Ludmer et al. (2011) result.
 It's not a direct replication, though, because it uses a different insight task (remote associates task) and a different retention interval (24 hours instead of one week).

 - [Kizilirmak et al. (2019, Consciousness & Cognition)](https://reader.elsevier.com/reader/sd/pii/S105381001830566X?token=EF434E82863D4EEC007C609DB2C87EFB3B282F3718568C5B78B1C6CAE2465B4135C5FD80CA9ABD175525FD5232E683C1&originRegion=eu-west-1&originCreation=20211006091820) - For the current purposes, this is largely the same as Kizilirmak et al., (2016).
 There is some evidence for a similar effect to Kizilirmak et al. (2016), but the evidence is somewhat weaker this time (see p.121).

+- [Chen et al. (2021, Acta Psychologica)](https://journal.psych.ac.cn/acps/EN/article/downloadArticleFile.do?attachType=PDF&id=4905) - A bit like Ludmer, but it's a different task (Chinese riddles), and a different delay (30 minutes).
+Also, although amygdala is mentioned, they seem to place more emphasis on the hippocampus.

 ## Conclusion